mipmip/gnome-shell-extensions-hotkeys-popup/README.md

 Hotkeys Popup is a GNOME Shell Extension that displays currently configured Gnome hotkeys in a popup.
 The popup is activated with <kbd>Super + S</kbd>.

-*Only tested with Gnome 40*.
+*Tested with Gnome 40 en 41*.
 It might run correctly with other versions.

 Currently it only shows some of the window manager shortcuts.
 In the future versions it should show personally configured shortcuts.